 - 1. The size of the robot, with its arms fully stretched forward, cannot exceed 300mm (Length) x 200mm (Width) x 200mm (Height).
 The height of the robot will not take into consideration if the catcher is stretched upward or downward. - 2.
-The robot must only be controlled by wired manual controller. - 3.
+The robot is controlled by wired manual controller. - 3.
 No restriction on the quantity of actuators (motor, gear box, servo mechanism and propeller) on the robot.
 All participating robots must use Tamiya70093 gear box (203.7:1, 58.2:1, 16.6:1) and its matching motor for competition.
 The gear ratio may only be adjusted in accordance to the manufacturer's instructions.
 Contestants should not modify the motor or the gear box in any way. - 4.
-No more than 8 pieces of 1.5V 2A size batteries can be used to drive the actuators and catcher and NO additional energy devices can be installed.
-Batteries will be provided by the Organizer. - 5.
-Only FA-130 and RE-260 motors can be used to drive the propeller.
+No more than 8 pieces of 1.5V AA alkaline batteries can be used to drive the actuators and catcher and NO additional energy devices can be installed.
+Batteries must comply with the specification set by the Organizer. - 5.
+Only FA-130 or RE-260 motors can be used to drive the propeller.